MicrosoftLearning/mslearn-mlops/documentation/03-trigger-workflow.md

 Use trunk-based development to better govern changes made to the repo and the triggering of GitHub Actions.

+- Create a GitHub Actions workflow which is triggered by a pull request.
+The workflow will be used for code verification in challenge 4.
+For now, you can include whatever step you want.
+For example, list the workspace.
 - Create a **branch protection rule** to block any direct pushes to the **main** branch.
 - Create a branch in the repo.
 - Make a change and push it.
 For example, change the hyperparameter value.
 - Create a pull request.
 - Trigger a GitHub Actions workflow by creating a pull request.

-> **Tip:**
-> The workflow will be used for code verification in challenge 4.
-It doesn't matter for now what it does.
-Include any step you want to show it works.

 ## Success criteria